bitnami/charts/bitnami/dataplatform-bp1/README.md

 - PoD resource sizing rules – Optimized PoD and JVM sizing settings for optimal performance and efficient resource usage
 - Default settings to ensure PoD access security

-In addition to the PoD resource optimizations, also Kubernetes node count and sizing recommendations are provided (see Kubernetes Cluster Requirements) to facilitate cloud platform capacity planning.
+In addition to the PoD resource optimizations, this blueprint is validated and tested to provide Kubernetes node count and sizing recommendations
+[(see Kubernetes Cluster Requirements)](#kubernetes-cluster-requirements) to facilitate cloud platform capacity planning.
 The goal is optimize the number of required Kubernetes nodes in order to optimize server resource usage and, at the same time, ensuring runtime and resource diversity.

 The first release of this blueprint defines a small size data platform deployment, deployed on 3 Kubernetes application nodes